Maximal function, Littlewood--Paley theory, Riesz transform and atomic decomposition in the multi-parameter flag setting: Introduction and statement of main results, applications

 \begin{remark} Note that the multi-parameter flag structure is involved in the Littlewood--Paley square function $g_F(f)$, the Lusin area integral of $S_F(f)$, the non-tangential and radial maximal function $M^{*}_{\phi}(f)$ and $M^{+}_{\phi}(f).$ Therefore, the multi-parameter flag structure is involved in the flag Hardy space.
 Moreover, the flag Hardy space $H_F^1(\mathbb{R}^n\times\mathbb{R}^m)$ can also be characterized by the maximal functions, the Littlewood--Paley square function and the Lusin area integrals.
 We would like to point out that the main results in this paper still hold for all $0<p\leq 1.$ The reason this paper only deals with the case $p=1$ is that we would like to keep the length of this paper more reasonable and present the main ideas necessary for the case $0<p\leq 1$.
 The extension to the case for $0<p<1$ is a lengthy technical exercise best left to the interested reader. \end{remark}

 It was well-known that the atomic decomposition is a very important tool to study the boundedness of singular integrals for the classical one parameter and product multi-parameter Hardy spaces.
 However, the lack of the cancellation was a major difficulty in providing the atomic decomposition for the flag Hardy space.
-In this paper, we develop a new approach to provide an atomic decomposition for the flag Hardy space.
+In this paper, we develop a new approach to provide an atomic decomposition for the flag Hardy space, namely the functional calculus, the finite speed propagation and the flag heat semigroups are involved.
+The one-parameter result was obtain in \cite{HLMMY}.
 To do this, we introduce the atom as follows.